mac-stark/Coding-Projects/README.md

 format is included.

 Final Project for COMP 411: in which I implemented a postfix arithmetic interpreter in MIPS Assembly language.
-I implemented this using a stack, and with the use of extended pseudo instructions.
+I implemented this using a single stack, and with the use of extended pseudo instructions.

 Sample of Math and programming problems from MATH 661: A small overview of some of the problems I was tasked with solving in MATH 661.
 These problems include both programming problems, and proof based Math problems, writen in LaTex.